numba/numba/docs/source/cuda-reference/host.rst

 -----------

 Numba provides an entry point for compiling a Python function to PTX without invoking any of the driver API.
-This can be useful for generating PTX that is to be inlined into other PTX code (e.g. from outside the Numba / Python ecosystem).
+This can be useful for:

+- Generating PTX that is to be inlined into other PTX code (e.g. from outside the Numba / Python ecosystem).
+- Generating code when there is no device present.
+- Generating code prior to a fork without initializing CUDA.

 .. note:: It is the user's responsiblity to manage any ABI issues arising from
     the use of compilation to PTX.

 .. autofunction:: numba.cuda.compile_ptx

+If PTX for the compute capability of the current device is required, the ``compile_ptx_for_current_device`` function can be used:

+.. autofunction:: numba.cuda.compile_ptx_for_current_device

 Measurement